Repairs

 If you are waiting for us to complete a repair in your home take a look at our repair waiting times for your area in the information below.

-If your repair is an emergency, we will prioritise it.
 View our emergency repair tab below to check what is classed as an emergency.

 How long can I expect to wait?